When the Ramones Bid Fans Farewell With ‘Adios Amigos!’

 For starters, founding drummer Tommy Ramone had been replaced by Marky Ramone, then Richie, then Elvis and then Marky again.
 Then bassist and chief songwriter Dee Dee had ceded his position to C.J. in order to embark on an ill-fated rap career.
 He continued to submit songs for future Ramones records, but they were usually sung by C.J.

-As for singer Joey Ramone and guitarist Johnny Ramone, though both men had been there through it all, ever standing just a few feet apart from each other on stage, they couldn’t have grown further apart.
+Singer Joey Ramone and guitarist Johnny Ramone had been there through it all, standing just a few feet apart from each other on stage, but they couldn’t have grown further apart.
 At first their differences could be put down to polar personalities (Joey was a free spirit; Johnny a focused workaholic) and divergent politics (liberal/conservative).
 But the apex of their rivalry was in the early '80s, when Joey's girlfriend Linda left him for Johnny.
 The couple married in 1984 and remained together until Johnny's death in 2004.

 In other words, and for all of these wide-ranging reasons, the Ramones were little more than a shell of a band, both creatively and personally, by the time they recorded Adios Amigos!
-So it’s nothing less than miraculous that Joey, Johnny, Marky and C.J. still managed to fill their swan song with irresistible punk anthems like “Makin’ Monsters for My Friends,” “The Crusher,” “It’s Not for Me to Know” and “Born to Die in Berlin” (all of them Dee Dee compositions, the latter pair sung by Joey).
+Yet Joey, Johnny, Marky and C.J. still managed to fill their swan song with irresistible punk anthems like “Makin’ Monsters for My Friends,” “The Crusher,” “It’s Not for Me to Know” and “Born to Die in Berlin” (all of them Dee Dee compositions, the latter pair sung by Joey).